bsalamin/ExPatApp/README.md

 With changing political and economic landscapes and different travel patterns in a post-COVID world, there is new interest for emigration from America.
 However, there is no clear index of how an American should go about choosing a different country to start a new life.

 ## Overview
-This app will perform an analysis to help potential expatriates (expats) discover new places they might want to immigrate to, should they decide to leave the USA.
-The user chooses their individual preferences from a specified list of parameters (political, economic, etc.) and the app results showcase different countries to move to based on the input selections.
+This application will perform an analysis to help potential expatriates discover new places they might want to immigrate to, should they decide to leave the US.
+The end result allows a user to filter a dashboard based on their individual preferences from a specified list of parameters (political, economic, etc.) and showcases different countries to move to based on the input selections.

 ## Communication and Technology Protocols
 - GitHub: contains final documents and code relevant to the app